Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/customize/custom-libraries.md

 **This content is not intended for standalone projects.** It is specifically for those looking to customize the entire library to fit a completely different design or brand.
 {{< /callout >}}

-## Architecture
+## Tokens architecture

 ### Raw tokens

 The [`scss/tokens/_raw.scss`]({{< param repo >}}/blob/v{{< param current_version >}}-ouds-web/scss/tokens/_raw.scss) file consolidates all basic tokens.
-While these tokens don't carry semantic meaning and aren't meant to be used directly, they form the foundation of the Orange Unified Design System.
+While these tokens don't carry semantic meaning and aren't meant to be used directly in projects, they form the foundation of the Orange Unified Design System.
 Their primary purpose is to be utilized by semantic tokens, and occasionally, by component tokens.

 ### Semantic tokens

 The [`scss/tokens/_semantic.scss`]({{< param repo >}}/blob/v{{< param current_version >}}-ouds-web/scss/tokens/_semantic.scss) file contains all the semantic tokens.
-Unlike raw tokens, these are intended to be used directly.
+Unlike raw tokens, these are intended to be used directly in projects.
 They are built on raw tokens, assigning them semantic meaning through media queries or specific contexts.
 These tokens are ready to be applied either in utilities or directly within component tokens.

 ### Component tokens

 The [`scss/tokens/_component.scss`]({{< param repo >}}/blob/v{{< param current_version >}}-ouds-web/scss/tokens/_component.scss) file is dedicated to component tokens.
-These tokens should be used exclusively within components, often relying on semantic tokens, though they may occasionally reference raw tokens.
+These tokens could be used in projects, but exclusively within components, often relying on semantic tokens, though they may occasionally reference raw tokens.
 Essentially, they map the semantic tokens to components.

 ## Customization